-- Complete the audit work and return the completed audit pro-forma to smiddlemass@audit-scotland.gov.uk by 30th September 2014. - Highlight in the auditor's annual report to the council that the audit of SPIs 1 to 3 is a two stage process.
+- Complete the audit work and return the completed audit pro-forma to smiddlemass@audit- scotland.gov.uk by 30 September 2015.
+An audit proforma will be made available. - Highlight in the auditor's annual report to the council that the audit of SPIs 1 to 3 is a two stage process.
 The initial stage, appraising arrangements, will be reported in the annual report; and the second stage, assessing the quality of PPR, will be reported to the Accounts Commission in the following April/May. - Highlight, in the auditor's annual report to the council, the respective statutory duties and responsibilities of council and auditor in relation to the 2012 SPI Direction and Guidance including any significant issues arising from the audit work and auditor recommendations for areas in need of improvement.